 About Dr. Kelly Kerrisk

-Kelly has a Doctorate in Clinical Psychology from the University of Auckland.
+Kelly (she/her)has a Doctorate in Clinical Psychology from the University of Auckland.
 Previously she completed an Honours degree and Bachelor of Arts in Psychology and Sociology.
 She is also a full member of the New Zealand College of Clinical Psychologists (NZCCP) and a member of Perinatal Anxiety and Depression Aotearoa (PADA) and Psychosocial Oncology New Zealand (PONZ).

 Kelly has a warm, empathic, and engaging style, and believes in tailoring her approach to the unique needs of each person and/or family, while considering the wider family, social, and cultural factors that impact on their wellbeing.
 She works collaboratively with clients to support them in making sense of the challenges they are facing, working through 'stuck' points, identifying resources and solutions, and achieving meaningful and sustained change.
 She draws on a range of evidence-based assessment and therapy approaches including: